The origin of atmospheric oxygen | Chloroplasts and mitochondria | Mitochondria, ageing, separate sexes | Regulation of photosynthesis | ORCID

 state 1-state 2 transitionsin plants and algae.
 Our results that first suggested this hypothesis have been corroborated in many laboratories and experimental systems.
 Light-harvesting function of chloroplast chlorophyll-proteins is universally regulated to restore redox poise within the photosynthetic electron transport chain.
 A major goal is an atomic-resolution structural description of the effects of phosphorylation of LHC II on its interactions with chloroplast photosystem I and photosystem II.

 The amino-terminal segment of LHC II, the protein that harvests sunlight.
 The peptide chain adopts a compact, helix-like structure - but only when a phosphate group is attached.
-The phosphate group is depicted as a yellow phosphorus atom joined to four red oxygen atoms.
+The phosphate group is depicted as a phosphorus atom (in yellow) joined to red oxygen atoms (in red).
 Without the phosphate group, the peptide chain is disordered.
 The addition and subtraction of phosphate regulates the conversion of energy from sunlight in photosynthesis.

 Graphic from atomic coordinates of a model derived from NMR spectroscopy.